Planning and Land Use

 - Building size and height

-Apply for zoning by-law amendment?
-A zoning by-law application must meet the policies of the Official Plan.
+Apply for Zoning By-law amendment?
+A Zoning By-law application must meet the policies of the Official Plan.
 Or you may be required to apply for an official plan amendment before the land can be re-zoned.

 Committee of Adjustment